Companies Start Implanting Microchips Into Workers' Bodies

 I think you need to reassess the term 'voluntary', as there are many ways that corporate management can 'entice' you to 'volunteer' against your will.
 It's a slippery slope here, and as a previous poster mentioned not only invades privacy beyond what is required to achieve the desired function (unlock a door, purchase lunch), but also imposes health risks that many may not wish to undertake merely for the sake of employment.

-Michel Jackson Faraday gloves (Score:3)
+Michel Jackson Faraday gloves (Score:4, Interesting)

 military soldiers had this done (Score:2)